Fusing task-oriented and open-domain dialogues in conversational agents: FusedChat as a new benchmark

 \subsection{ODD-grounded TODs}

 Part of inter-mode dialogues are ODD-grounded TODs, which correspond to the ``prepending ODDs'' scenario in FusedChat.
 Like in regular TODs, the system's response is prompted by a task-oriented user request.
 However, the preceding context contains ODD exchanges, which create unique challenges.

 On the one hand, the model needs to recognize useful task-related information from the ODD context for correct dialogue state tracking.
 On the other hand, the system's response should correctly perform the required task-oriented function according to the latest user request, instead of derailing to chitchat by following the ODD context in the history.

-Evaluation results for this portion of the dialogue turns in FusedChat are shown in Table \ref{tab:odd-g tod}.
-We use the traditional TOD evaluation metrics for MultiWOZ, where slot accuracy measures dialogue state tracking, inform rate and success rate measure user goal success and BLEU measures response quality (see more details in \cite{budzianowski2018multiwoz}).
+Evaluation results for this portion of the dialogue turns in FusedChat are shown in Table~\ref{tab:odd-g tod}.
+We use the traditional TOD evaluation metrics for MultiWOZ, where slot accuracy measures dialogue state tracking, inform rate and success rate measure user goal success and BLEU measures response quality (see more details in~\cite{budzianowski2018multiwoz}).

-In addition, we evaluate the \textit{Neural Pipeline} approach using the original MultiWOZ dataset (trained and tested on MultiWOZ but following FusedChat partitioning).
+In addition, we evaluate the \textit{Neural Pipeline} approach using the original MultiWOZ dataset (trained and tested on MultiWOZ).
 Remember that the \textit{classification-based} model contains $\mathcal{M}_{tod}$, which exactly follows the \textit{Neural Pipeline} model.
 This is to evaluate the difficulty of the new ODD-grounded TOD task compared with the vanilla TOD task in MultiWOZ.
-Table \ref{tab:odd-g tod} shows that
+Table~\ref{tab:odd-g tod} shows that: